 Project Management (Domain C) – 2nd year and above

 An introduction to the process of managing projects and the tools to assist in planning and tracking progress; this course is intended to be immediately applicable to planning and managing academic and research projects as well as commercial projects.
 It covers the theory and principles of project management within the context of the Project Management Institute.

-How to be an Effective Researcher - Domain A – 1st and 2nd years
+How to be an Effective Researcher (Domain A) – 1st and 2nd year